 Holding each other accountable has been huge for us.
 We enter in our to-do list for the day in Slack, and cross off which tasks we completed at the end of the day so everyone can see it.
 Being held accountable seems to cut through time and effort being placed in unproductive activities.
 Knowing your peers are counting on you and expecting you to hold up your end of the bargain, is insanely motiviating.
 By showing each other which tasks we are completing every single day, our productivity has increased.” – Cole Storley, Hook Agency

 “Increase check-ins with your team to see how they are doing emotionally and how they are dealing with everything.
 While it may not sound like it is about the culture it gives tour team reassurance that you care so they can continue to knock the culture out of the park.” – Adam Lofquist, EIG.org

 We found that doing a challenge to innovate, do online courses, and do local shootouts for local businesses help keep our spirits high during the first 2-3 weeks of lockdown.
 Each person that completed it got some kind of gift card for local restaurants who are struggling during ‘shelter in place’, and the first couple people to finish got bigger gift cards ($100 or so.)

 4. Slack, Zoom, & Getting onboarded and cleaning up your remote working tools

-Highfive suggests “Choosing tools that match culture and foster communication.”
+Highfive suggests “Choosing tools that match the culture and foster communication.”
 We use Google Meet rather than zoom because it’s currently integrated with our calendar app – and slack has been huge for decreasing email.
-You just have to find a FEW tools that maintain that continuity, and honestly – I really believe if companies that didn’t have these systems in place before get them in place well and use them, they’ll be much better set up for the long haul.
+You just have to find a FEW tools that maintain that continuity, and honestly – I really believe if companies that didn’t have these systems in place before getting them in place well and use them, they’ll be much better set up for the long haul.

 - Video chats sometimes make way more sense and take way less time than in-person meetings.